ghostchillidog/BloodHound/docs/data-collection/sharphound.rst

 Running SharpHound from a Non Domain-Joined System
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-While not an officially supported collection method, and not a colletion method we recommend you do, it is possible to collect data for a domain from a system that is not joined to that domain.
+While not an officially supported collection method, and not a collection method we recommend you do, it is possible to collect data for a domain from a system that is not joined to that domain.
 To do so, carefully follow these steps: